olgarojasv2/python_rijksmuseum_scrape/README.md

 ## Corpus Description

-The Rijksmuseum corpus consists of a list of six paintings belonging to the Rijksmuseum portrait collection.
+The Rijksmuseum corpus consists of a list of four paintings belonging to the Rijksmuseum portrait collection.
 Each entry contains both visual and textual data.

-Both corpora are divided into two CSV files, with different categories that will be explored in the next section.
+All the information is recompiled in an Annotated Corpus File (.csv), with different categories that will be explored in the next section.
 All the information recollected and portrayed is in English.

 ## Tools and Libraries